dmrazzy/wake-detect-action/README.md

-# Wake Detect GitHub Action 🌊️🌊️
+# Wake Detect GitHub Action

 This GitHub Action runs the Wake static analysis tool.
-It's configurable via several inputs and outputs a SARIF file if specified.
+It's configurable via several optional inputs and it outputs a SARIF file if specified.

 ## Inputs

 - `working-directory`: The working directory for the action.
-Not required.
 - `export-sarif`: If set, the action will export a SARIF file.
-Not required.
 - `config-path`: Path to the configuration file relative to the working directory.
-Not required.
 - `compile-allow-paths`: Paths that are allowed for the compiler.
-Not required.
 - `compile-evm-version`: EVM version to compile for.
-Not required.
 - `compile-ignore-paths`: Paths that the compiler should ignore.
-Not required.
 - `compile-include-paths`: Paths that should be included in the compilation.
-Not required.
 - `compile-optimizer-enabled`: Enable the optimizer during compilation.
-Not required.
 - `compile-optimizer-runs`: Number of runs for the optimizer.
-Not required.
 - `compile-remappings`: Remappings for the compiler.
-Not required.
 - `compile-target-version`: Target version for the compiler.
-Not required.
 - `compile-via-ir`: Compile via IR.
-Not required.
 - `detect-min-impact`: Minimum impact level for detection.
-Not required.
 - `detect-min-confidence`: Minimum confidence level for detection.
-Not required.
 - `detect-paths`: Paths for detection.
-Not required.
-- `detect-only`: Only detect these items.
-Not required.
+- `detect-only`: Only detect vulnerabilites with these detectors.
-- `detect-exclude`: Exclude these items from detection.
-Not required.
+- `detect-exclude`: Exclude these detectors.
 - `detect-ignore-paths`: Paths to ignore during detection.
-Not required.
 - `detect-exclude-paths`: Paths to exclude during detection.

-Not required.
+For more information about the parameters, see the [Wake documentation](https://ackeeblockchain.com/wake/docs/latest/).

 ## Outputs

 - `sarif`: Exported SARIF file path relative to the repository root.

+## Exit codes
+It returns zero (success) if there are no detections or if SARIF export is enabled.
+Otherwise, it returns non-zero exit code.

 ## Usage